-We conclude our series on how to create and maintain a culture of compliance with recognition of the rapidly changing world of contemporary business.
+We conclude our series on how to create and maintain a culture of compliance, recognizing the rapidly changing world of contemporary business.

-What was true six months ago may not be an adequate description of today’s business environment.
+What was true six months ago may no longer adequately describe today’s business environment.
 That’s why the department responsible for communications and training on compliance issues must stay ahead of the changes – both internally and externally.
 Continuous updates could easily overwhelm the average employee unless they are structured and incorporated into simple, social, mobile, and powerful policy statements.

 Continuous Updates

-Among the best tools that companies have in distributing information about changes and updates to the policies is through online trainings.
-Online trainings are effective, engaging, and most importantly, measurable.
-It can reach the biggest audience in the shortest time and be updated in a central location before it is distributed across the company.
+Among the best tools companies have for distributing information about policy changes and updates is online training.
+Online training is effective, engaging, and, most importantly, measurable.
+It can reach the largest audience in the shortest time and be updated in a central location before being distributed across the company.

 With the rise of the millennial employee comes the rise of mobile devices.
 Updates delivered by app are also effective as they allow for simple and verifiable reporting, assuring that employees understand the changes.